modxcms/baseline-mgr/README.md

 2. Go to System Settings
 3. "Filter by Area" -> Back-end Manager
 4. Scroll Down to "Manager Theme" and choose your theme from the select list options

+---

+###Installing Your Theme in Other Projects

+To copy your theme into another project, you simply download the `manager/templates/mytheme/` directory, and upload it to the new istallation.
+Then follow the steps in the previous section to change to the new theme.